Admin Setup Guide ← All Guides

 Q: How do I revoke a marketer's access immediately?

-Remove them from the marketers@aimclear.com Google Group.
+Run remove-marketer.sh <email> <project> [project ...] to strip every IAM binding (project + dataset level), then remove them from the marketers@aimclear.com group.
 IAM updates propagate within ~1 minute.
 Their next BigQuery query will fail with 403 Permission Denied.
-Their local ADC token is useless without the IAM grant behind it.
+Their local ADC token is useless without the IAM bindings behind it.

 Q: How do I audit who ran what query?